yosephAHMED/median-image-filtering/README.md

 # median-image-filtering
 CSC382 Analysis of Algorithms Final Project
+---
+## To run this code, download the .cpp files and extract the images from the images folder into the working directory.
+Everything is automated via console input.
+---
 **Part I: Implement the order statistic algorithm.**

 Generate n random numbers in the range of [1..N], which are unordered.